jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/security/integrity/certified-hackers.md

 to certify their knowledge.
 Usually,
-hackers start applying for certificates after spending six months in the company.
+hackers start applying for certificates after having worked in the company for six months.

 [Here](https://fluidattacks.com/about-us/certifications/)
 you can find a comprehensive list of certifications